 I often get asked what is the best way to get to JFK Airport.
 Asking for directions to JFK sounds like a simple question but the answer is it depends.
 Are you pressed for time?
 Are you trying to save money?
 Do you have a lot of bags?
 What terminal are you going to?
 Will you be traveling to JFK during rush hour (7-9 am or 4-7pm)?
-You could choose from the subway, the Long Island Railroad (LIRR), taxi/uber/car service, express bus, or a door to door airport shuttle.
-I thought it might be helpful if I shared directions to JFK airport and the pros and cons of each option.
-This information will also help you figure out the best way to get from JFK to Manhattan.
+The transportation options can be overwhelming, especially if it is your first time going to JFK or trying to go from JFK to Manhattan.

 Note: This post contains affiliate links.
 See disclosure for more information.